-Conservation ecology programs are available to students who are interested in the preservation of animal species and the environment, and such programs are available at the undergraduate and graduate levels.
-Programs are designed to impart an understanding of ecology principles, cellular biology, zoology and ecosystem management.
+Conservation ecology programs are designed to impart an understanding of ecology principles, cellular biology, zoology and ecosystem management.
 Education is accomplished through classroom lectures as well as fieldwork, research and internships.
 Higher-level programs often include thesis and dissertation requirements.
 Potential jobs for graduates could include - but are not limited to - wildlife technicians, foresters, physical scientists and university professors.

 Bachelor's Degree in Conservation Ecology

 Bachelor's degree programs educate future ecologists in natural resource management and protection of endangered species.
 Students must have a strong understanding of basic mathematics and science, along with an interest in conservation ecology issues.
 Fieldwork and extensive research give students hands-on experience working in the field.

 A bachelor's curriculum provides courses in mathematics, biology and chemistry.
 Topics in conservation ecology include:

 - Cellular and organism biology